Hamadrial/Tranquil-spa/README.md

 * Or click "Clone or download" button and download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory.

-* Open Local Flywheel > import site > then import the folder you just clone or download.
+* Open Local Flywheel > File > import site > then import the folder you just clone or download.

 * Run site and open in web browser.